What is RFP automation? The basics, benefits and myths

-The metric called time to value (TtV) measures ROI and quantifies the time from a user’s initial engagement to reaching the ‘ah-ha’ moment.
-Which is when the user realizes the value and possibility of the technology.
+Many procurement software solutions use a metric called time to value (TtV) to quantify the speed of adoption.
+TtV measures ROI and quantifies the time from a user’s initial engagement to reaching the ‘ah-ha’ moment.
+That moment is when the user realizes the value and possibility of the technology.
 Consequently, this quick-value imperative means that customers regularly enjoy new features, updates and enhancements.
 So, you always have access to the latest, greatest tools at a predictable price.

-To say nothing of the burden of inefficiency.
+All this to say nothing of the burden of inefficiency.
 Delaying automation may actually cost your business more in the long-run.
-Unsurprisingly, employees who aren’t equipped with the right tools and are overloaded by work are 68% less productive.
+Unsurprisingly, employees who aren’t equipped with the right tools and are overloaded by work are 68 percent less productive.

 3. Proposal automation software only does one thing

 One of the great things about RFP management tools is that the technology can be used in a lot of different ways.
-The system centralizes knowledge and is easily applied to any question and answer format.
-So, beyond automating the processes in RFx documents like RFIs, RFQs, RFBs; the technology also works well with security questionnaires, due diligence questionnaires, statements of work and proactive proposals.
-The value of RFP software extends to many departments across the entire business.
+The system can help you manage any document that uses a question and answer format.
+So, beyond automating RFx documents like RFIs, RFQs, RFBs; the technology also works well with security questionnaires, due diligence questionnaires and vendor profiles.
+Therefore, the value of RFP software may extend to many departments across the entire business.

-Businesses that take advantage of the benefits of automation empower employees to devote more time to higher-level tasks.
+Businesses that take advantage of the benefits of automation empower employees to spend time on optimizing other areas.
 Accordingly, they are more strategic and enjoy better outcomes.
-A quote from the CPO survey summarizes why RFP automation and digital transformation matter, saying:
+A quote from the CPO survey summarizes why procurement and RFP automation as well as digital transformation matter, saying: